-These days there are plenty of tools to help you manage your finances.
-And if you’ve just started your freelance business, or are operating on a tight budget, you may not want to spend too much at first.
+These days there are plenty of tools and apps for freelancers to help you manage your finances.
+If you’ve just started your freelance business or are operating on a tight budget, you may not want to spend too much at first.

-We’ve rounded up the top money tools for freelance survival.
-Not only do they have great features to help you with your finances, but they’re free!
+We’ve rounded up the best freelance tools for success.
+Not only do these apps for freelancers have great features to help you with your finances, but they’re free!

 When I took the leap to full-time freelancing, I walked into the branch of my main bank to inquire about small business accounts.